justine-b/ePortfolio/README.md

 # e-Portfolio
-This is the code of my e-Portfolio website created during my training at ENSEEIHT, hosted at https://justine-b.github.io/ePortfolio/
+This is the source code for my e-Portfolio website created during my training at ENSEEIHT, hosted at https://justine-b.github.io/ePortfolio/